Build a firm foundation

 You’ll get a solid grounding in biological and earth sciences, chemistry, physics, and mathematics.
-Building from there, you’ll take advanced courses in:

 The program places a strong emphasis on field research.
 Our location in Connecticut is a prime one for environmental science students, giving them a wide diversity of fascinating eco-systems to explore.
 Out of the classroom, you’ll get fresh-air, first-hand experience in:

 - Our 5-acre salt marsh property along Long Island Sound

 - Inland wetlands, lakes, and streams